Efficient Online ML API Selection for Multi-Label Classification Tasks: Framework

 Then the optimal \systemnamesecond{} strategy is given by $s^*(x_n) \triangleq \arg \max_k \pmb Z^*_{n,k}$.

 \end{definition} Here, the objective quantifies the average accuracy, the first constraint models the budget requirement, and the last two constraints enforces only one add-on API is picked for each data point.
-Note that Problem \ref{prob:SFAME:optimaldefinition} is an integer linear program and thus challenging from a computational perspective: as $\|S\| = N^{K}$, naively examining all possible strategies is hardly feasible for large $N$.

-Now we show how to obtain the (near) optimal API selection strategy. \eat{Our first observation is that Problem \ref{prob:SFAME:optimaldefinition} is equivalent to an integer linear programming.
-In fact, let $\pmb Z^*$ be the optimal solution to the following integer linear programming
+Base service is needed for every data point and thus its cost $\pmb c_{base}$ appears for every $n$ in the budget constraint.
+Note that Problem \ref{prob:SFAME:optimaldefinition} is a MCKP (and thus integer linear program) and NP-hard in general.